What We Do

 The Parks and Recreation Department offers public swimming pools, walking and biking trails, fishing, athletic fields, passive areas for viewing wildlife, disc golf and other activities.

 December - March 15: Paul Neal and Charles Brown pickleball nets will be removed for the winter.
 Nicholas Dowden located at 920 Crane Blvd will remain open for pickleball play.
 Pickleball & Tennis Rules

 Field permit applications are accepted after January 1 of your rental year.
 Please email the completed Athletic Field Permit Application and a description of the usage and number of participants.
 The submission does not guarantee use of the park fields as all requests must be approved in advance by the department.

 Picnic Shelters & Indoor Park Buildings

 Park permit applications are accepted after January 1 of your rental year.
-Please email your Park Permit Application (PDF) and a description of the event and number of participants.
+Please email your Park Rental Application and a description of the event and number of participants.
 The submission does not guarantee use of the picnic shelters or indoor park buildings.

 Certificate of Insurance Requirements